VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Posts: 1262

-@MartinView profile: Martin: The WT should, of course, be located directly in the line immediately before the nozzles, in order to have the warmest water available as quickly as possible there.
+@MartinViewing profile: Martin: The water temperature sensor (WT) should ideally be positioned directly in the pipework immediately before the nozzles, to ensure that it measures the water temperature as quickly as possible.

-This will also be beneficial in the summer when it comes to removing greasy residues from the insect graveyard: wink:
+This will also offer advantages in the summer when it comes to removing the greasy, fatty residue from the insect graveyard icon_wink.gif.

 selber schrauben - statt Werkstattpfusch